The certificate focuses on knowledge enhancement in migration and mobilities research through interdisciplinary thinking and engagement.

 To complete the certificate, students must fulfill 10 credits:

-• Any number of these elective credits may also be applied to the requirements for their graduate degree program of study at the discretion of the student’s degree program.
+Any number of these elective credits may also be applied to the requirements for the student’s graduate degree program of study, at the discretion of the student’s degree program.

 If a student takes an approved leave of absence during their degree program, they will simultaneously be on leave from the graduate certificate program.